JisongSir/ViT_SIR/README.md

 python test.py --config_file 'XXX' TEST.WEIGHT 'XXX'\
 eg.python test.py --config_file configs/Shoes/vit_test.yml TEST.WEIGHT 'choose the trained weight'
 # SIR-PPSUC Dataset
-The SIR-PPSUC dataset used in this project can be accessed by submitting a real-name request to the project leader via email: tangyunqi@ppsuc.edu.cn.
+The SIR-PPSUC dataset used in this project can be accessed by submitting a real-name request to the project Manager via email: tangyunqi@ppsuc.edu.cn.